 Measure a square of chicken wire slightly larger than the basket.
-Then filled the basket with soil and water.
-Cover with landscape fabric or coir to keep the soil in.
-Next you fold and attach your mesh to the rim of the basket, use wire to ‘sew’ it together if you need to.
+Then fill the basket with soil and water and cover the belly with landscape fabric or coir to keep the soil in.
+Next you fold and attach your mesh to the rim of the basket, using florist wire to ‘sew’ it together.

-Use wire and a washer to attach each pot to the chicken wire.
+Use wire and a washer to attach each pot to the chicken wire belly.
 The ‘legs’ are not placed equally around the pot.
 Two are more together at the front and two at the back, just like they would be on a real turtle.

-For the head I rolled a piece of chicken wire into a tube and then formed it into a turtle head or at least something vaguely resembling a turtle head.
+For the head I rolled a piece of chicken wire into a tube and shaped it into a turtle head.
 The tail is a flattened cone shape.